Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Related Work

 In 2019, Shvartzshnaider et al. \cite{shvartzshnaider2019going} used the theory of contextual integrity (CI) \cite{nissenbaum2009privacy} to inform a new approach to privacy policy annotation.
-This approach seeks to identify the five information flow parameters defined by CI in privacy policy text.
-CI parameter annotation enabled the identification of ambiguities in information transfer descriptions.
-Shvartzshnaider et al.~\cite{shvartzshnaider2022gkc} combined contextual integrity with governing knowledge commons (GKC)~\cite{frischmann2014governing, sanfilippo2018privacy} in 2022 to create a combined GKC-CI framework.
+This approach seeks to identify the five information flow parameters defined by CI (Section~\ref{sec:theory}) in privacy policy text.
+CI parameter annotation enables the identification of ambiguities in information transfer descriptions.
+In 2022, Shvartzshnaider et al.~\cite{shvartzshnaider2022gkc} combined contextual integrity with governing knowledge commons (GKC)~\cite{frischmann2014governing, sanfilippo2018privacy} to create a combined GKC-CI framework.
 GKC-CI extends the potential scope of CI annotation to eight total parameters, four from CI and four from the GKC institutional grammar (Section~\ref{sec:theory}).

-Unlike the previous work by Wilson et al.~\cite{wilson2016creation, wilson2016crowdsourcing, wilson2018analyzing} and the Usable Privacy Project, our work is based on Shvartzshnaider et al.'s GKC-CI framework, which enables theoretically grounded basis for identifying ambiguity and potentially privacy-violating behavior~\cite{shvartzshnaider2019going}.
-Our work is also less focused on helping consumers understand privacy policies, and more focused on automatable, longitudinal, and cross-industry analysis of privacy policies.

-While Shvartzshnaider et al.~\cite{shvartzshnaider2019going} successfully motivated CI parameter annotation for privacy policy analysis, questions of scalability remain.
+While Shvartzshnaider et al.~\cite{shvartzshnaider2019going} successfully motivated CI parameter annotation for privacy policy analysis, questions of scalability remained.
 As with most annotation tasks, manual annotation by experts is highly accurate but tedious and slow.
 Shvartzshnaider et al. demonstrated that crowdsourcing could partially solve this problem but remains expensive, as high error rates necessitated the combination of multiple overlapping crowdsourced annotations per policy segment to increase precision.
 The resulting crowdsourced annotations still had a relatively high rate of false negative errors, \textit{i.e.,} parameters missed by the majority of crowdworkers.

-\textbf{The scalability issues posed by crowdworker annotation clearly motivate this study}, which seeks to automate CI and GKC-CI parameter annotation through the use of large language models (LLMs).
-Our work also uses the expanded eight-parameter GKC-CI labels as annotation tags rather than the five-parameter CI tags used by Shvartzshnaider et al. We also annotate a much larger corpus of privacy policies, including up to 20 years of longitudinal policies from 10 major technology companies and \numTrancoPolices contemporary policies from across the technology industry.
+\textbf{The scalability issues posed by crowdsourced annotation clearly motivate this study}, which seeks to automate CI parameter annotation through the use of large language models (LLMs).
+Our work is also novel in its use of the expanded eight-parameter GKC-CI labels as annotation tags (Section~\ref{sec:theory}) rather than the five-parameter CI tags used in Shvartzshnaider et al.'s original paper.